 Procedures / Treatments

-The Department now offers a 3 bed infusion centre for rheumatology patients receiving infliximab, tocilizumab or rituximab infusions on an outpatient basis.… More
+The Department now offers an infusion centre for rheumatology patients receiving infliximab, tocilizumab or rituximab infusions on an outpatient basis.… More

 Rheumatoid Arthritis (RA)

 RA is an autoimmune disease where the body’s immune system attacks the lining of the joints.… More

 This is an autoimmune disease where the immune system harms cells of the body.
 It can affect the joints, skin, nervous system, kidneys and heart.
 It is a disease for which there is no cure.… More

 For information on refreshments, parking, public transport and pharmacy at Greenlane Clinical Centre, please click here.